-- (a) Land designated in the IDP as Institutional may continue under the same Land Use Bylaw District as currently exists at the time of IDP approval.
+- (a) Land designated under the Institutional District within a Land Use Bylaw may continue under the same Land Use Bylaw District as currently exists at the time of IDP approval.
 However, new proposals for development, subdivision, or rezoning shall be in accordance with the policies of the IDP and not undermine the ability of the land to accommodate the future intended uses. - (b) Future uses for land designated Institutional shall be defined in collaboration with the relevant School Division Board and in consultation with the Intermunicipal Liaison Committee.